alanmacgowan/WebApplication/README.md

 ```
 ### Stage Deploy to Prod
 This stage waits for input from user to deploy.
-Deploys package to Prod IIS site, web.config is reeplaced by config file in Jenkins.
+Deploys package to Prod IIS site, web.config is replaced by config file in Jenkins.
 ```
 stage('Deploy to Prod') {
   input {